primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...1]Welcome/+page.md

 Primev is a real time p2p network for MEV actors.
 The network has 2 primary purposes:
 1. To share and consume execution data
-2. To engage in commitment schemes for execution "execution games" in the form of signatures
+2. To engage in commitment schemes for "execution games" in the form of signatures

 For #1, execution data is shared over websocket connections to users.
 This is available today.